SEMH services and support

 To find out more about the roll-out of mental health support teams visit the NHS England Mental health support in schools and colleges web page.

-Relationships, Health and Sex Education (RHSE)
+Relationships, Health and Sex Education (RSHE)

 Self-care